Advertising campaign: Broadcast media

 Traditional broadcast media's primary platforms are television and radio.
 These are still relatively prominent in modern-day society, but with the emergence of online content such as YouTube and Instagram, it would be difficult to anticipate where the market is headed in the next decade.
 Television's advantages are that it has mass coverage, high reach, quality reputation, low post per exposure and impacts human senses.
 Disadvantages would be that it has low selectivity, short message life and high production costs.
 Alternatively, radio offers flexibility, high frequency and low advertising and production costs.
 Disadvantages to radio are that its audio only, low attention-getting and short message.

 Out-of-home (OOH) media

-This is a broad marketing concept that is no longer confined to large, static billboards on the side of motorways.
-More current and innovative approaches to OOH media range from street furniture to aerial blimps and the advance of digital OOH.
-As the world changes, there will always be new ways in which a campaign can revitalize this media channel.
+Out of Home (OOH) marketing is a broad concept that has expanded beyond large, static billboards on motorways.
+Current and innovative OOH approaches include street furniture, aerial blimps and digital OOH.
+As the world changes, new ways emerges to revitalize this media channel.
 Its potential advantages are accessibility and reach, geographic flexibility and relatively low cost.
 Disadvantages to OOH media are that it has a short life, is difficult to measure/control and can convey a poor brand image.

 Direct mail consists of messages sent directly to consumers through the mail delivery service.
 It is one of the more "dated" media channels.
 In the modern day it has few advantages, except that it can be highly selective, and has high information content.
 Disadvantages are that it promotes a poor brand image ("junk mail") and has a high cost-to-contact ratio.